-Expected Outcome: This topic aims at supporting activities that are enabling or contributing to one or several expected impacts of destination “Tackling diseases and reducing disease burden”.
-To that end, proposals under this topic should aim to deliver results that are directed, tailored towards and contributing to all the following expected outcomes:

-The scientific and clinical communities have a better understanding of and access to new and innovative products for the treatment of antimicrobial resistant bacteria, as well as for further clinical investigation.
+The scientific and clinical communities have a better understanding of and access to new and innovative products for the treatment of antimicrobial resistant bacteria and fungi, as well as for further clinical investigation.

-Candidate therapies are available for antimicrobial resistant bacteria, increasing therapeutic options for clinical deployment in the fight against AMR.
+Candidate therapies are available for antimicrobial resistant bacteria and fungi, increasing therapeutic options for clinical deployment in the fight against AMR.

 Scope: The rapid rise of Antimicrobial Resistance (AMR) presents a formidable threat to public health, challenging our ability to treat infections that were once easily managed with standard antimicrobials.
 As pathogens continually adapt and develop resistance to existing drugs, the efficacy of these treatments diminishes, leading to more severe and prolonged illnesses, increased healthcare costs and productivity losses, and a higher mortality rates.
 This escalating crisis underscores an urgent need for viable therapeutic alternatives required to reduce the burden of diseases caused by antibiotic resistance.
 Innovative solutions are crucial to maintaining effective disease management and safeguarding public health.